Fall, 2020 classes

-In addition to their core* courses, Sociology will offer several new and some recurring electives during Summer and Fall, 2020.
+In addition to their core* courses, Sociology will offer several new and some recurring electives during Fall, 2020.

-All summer UofL courses will be online.
-If you have never taken an online course - all sociology summer courses are taught by faculty and adjunct faculty who have extensive online teaching experience, and you are welcome to contact any of them about their course.
+If you have never taken an online course - all sociology courses are taught by faculty and adjunct faculty who have extensive online teaching experience, and you are welcome to contact any of them about their course.
 We hope to see you in a sociology course soon!

 SOC 342 Medical Sociology (both on-campus MW 3-4:15, and online)